 Pat DiDomenico, Editorial Director

 P.S.
 Early Registration Bonuses.
-The first 100 people who register will receive our newly-updated Special Report, Exempt or Nonexempt?
+The first 100 people to sign up will receive our newly-updated Special Report, Exempt or Nonexempt?
 How to Make the Call and Avoid FLSA Overtime Lawsuits, a 22-page executive summary and self-audit checklist that will help you stay in compliance.
 Plus, you'll receive our 75-minute recording, Employment Law 101 for Supervisors, which will help managers understand the employment-law implications of their actions and make smart decisions.

 P.P.S.
 Extra Added Bonus.
 You'll also receive one month of members-only access to HR Specialist: Premium Plus – our comprehensive electronic information service at TheHRSpecialist.com.
 Premium Plus features online compliance self-audits, over 100 forms and checklists, plus Ask the Attorney (responses to your employment law questions).
 So that you continue to benefit from Premium Plus, we'll continue your access automatically for just $99 per quarter, unless you tell us "no, thanks" – your choice.